hcoles/pitest-site/pages/faq.markdown

 ## What does PIT stand for?

-PIT began life as a spike to run JUnit tests in parallel, using seperate classloaders to isolate static state.
+PIT began life as a spike to run JUnit tests in parallel, using separate classloaders to isolate static state.
 Once this was working it turned out to be a much less interesting problem than mutation testing which initially needed a lot of the same plumbing.